10 Best Digital PR Tools for 2026 (Free & Paid)

 Best for: Free, no-frills brand and keyword monitoring.

 Set up alerts for your brand name, competitor names, and industry keywords.
 Google emails you when new content appears.
-Limited compared to paid tools, but free and surprisingly effective for catching unlinked mentions.
+Limited compared to paid tools, but free and surprisingly effective for catching unlinked mentions, our keyword-based lead discovery guide covers how to set up keyword alerts to find buying-intent posts (not just brand mentions).

 Pricing: Free.